cran/cNORM/README.md

 1. Validating the model
 1. Generating norm tables and plotting the results

-cNORM offers function for all of these steps, helps in selecting the best fitting models and in generating the norm tables.
+cNORM offers functions for all of these steps, helps in selecting the best fitting models and in generating the norm tables.

 ```{r example}
 ## Basic example code for modeling the sample dataset